Rashidun Caliphate: Rashidun banners and standards

+In addition to these central banners, tribal contingents carried their own distinct flags (rayat).
+During the caliphate of Umar, there was a concerted effort to centralize authority by assigning these tribal banners to veterans with "Islamic priority" (ahl al-sabiqa).
+Historically, these tribal banners varied in color; for example, the Kinda carried black, while the Ash'arīyün carried white with a black border.

 Rashidun navy

-The early caliphate naval conquest managed to mark long time legacy of Islamic maritime enterprises from the Conquest of Cyprus, the famous Battle of the Masts up to of their successor states such as the area Transoxiana from area located in between the Jihun River (Oxus/Amu Darya) and Syr Darya, to Sindh (present day Pakistan), by Umayyad, naval cove of privateer in La Garde-Freinet by Cordoban Emirate, and the Sack of Rome by the Aghlabids in later era.
+The early caliphal navy managed to mark the beginning of a long time legacy of Islamic maritime enterprises from the Conquest of Cyprus, the famous Battle of the Masts up to the exploits of their successor states such as in the area located in between the Jihun River (Oxus/Amu Darya) and the Syr Darya in Transoxiana, to Sindh (present day Pakistan) by the Umayyad Caliphate, the naval core of privateers stationed at La Garde-Freinet by the Umayyad state of Córdoba, and the conquest of Sicily by the Aghlabid dynasty.

 Governance

 The four Rashidun Caliphs (all companions of Muhammad) not only conquered large amounts of territory but established "a system of government" and formulated "political principles for the Muslim Community", according to Jebran Chamieh.
-Because they were the only Muslim rulers who followed the teachings of Islam "in their purity", their example should be followed.
+Because they were the only true Muslim rulers who followed the teachings of Islam "in their purity", their example should be followed.
 Abdus Salam Nadvi sees piety and virtue as the common thread of the Rashidun.

 Political theory or system

-Some of the distinctive features of the polity (according to Chamieh)—that were sometimes followed by succeeding dynasties—were internal instability (as noted above—three of the four caliphs died by assassination), use of force rather than consultation (shura), calls for total obedience to the Caliph enforced by coercion (as reflected in Abu Bakr's demand that followers hear and obey, and by his lieutenant Umar's threat against any who would vote against him); (Note: "Al-Tabari tells the story that Umar went to the house of Fatema, Muhammad's daughter, where Ali and leading Companions had gathered, and threatened to burn the house" down on them if they did "not pledge their allegiance".) often disregarding the advice of other Companions; a privileged position for the Quraysh tribe, whose members were the only ones who could be caliphs, no police, providing autonomy to conquered imperial administrations by allowing them to continue operating under their own administration; the using a bay'ah (pledge of obedience) from Muslims to legitimise the caliph's rule, but without formalising who the pledge-givers were to be and how many of them were needed to make the caliph's rule legitimate.
+According to Chamieh, some of the distinctive features of the polity, that were sometimes followed by succeeding dynasties, were internal instability (as noted above, three of the four caliphs died by assassination), use of force rather than consultation (shura), calls for obedience to the Caliph enforced by coercion (as reflected in Abu Bakr's demand that followers hear and obey, and by his lieutenant Umar's threat against anyone who would oppose him); (Note: "Al-Tabari tells the story that Umar went to the house of Fatema, Muhammad's daughter, where Ali and leading Companions had gathered, and threatened to burn the house" down on them if they did "not pledge their allegiance".) often disregarding the advice of other companions; a privileged position for the Quraysh tribe, whose members were the only ones who could be caliphs, no police, providing autonomy to conquered imperial administrations by allowing them to continue operating under their own administration; the using of a bay'ah (pledge of obedience) from Muslims to legitimise the caliph's rule, but without formalising who the pledge-givers were to be and how many of them were needed to make the caliph's rule legitimate.

-Abu Bakr and Umar supported the supremacy of the Arabs over other Muslims and the Quraysh tribe over other Arabs, marginalizing Medinites, Hashemites, and Umayyads to repay them for their opposition to Abu Bakr and himself.
-And also following Abu Bakr he used political and civil coercion to enforce his will.
+Abu Bakr and his ally Umar supported the domination of Arabs over non-Arabs and the Quraysh tribe over other Arab tribes, marginalizing the Ansar and the Hashemites due to their opposition to Abu Bakr and himself.
+Following Abu Bakr, Umar is said to have also used political and civil coercion to enforce his will.